krzychna33/whenyoucan/README.md

 ### Tech Stack

-The App is crafted with TypeScript, React and Redux (and a lot of smaller tools).
+The App has been crafted with TypeScript, React and Redux (and a lot of smaller tools).

-*Backend is written in Node.js, Typescript and Express, you can learn more about backend here:*
+*Backend has been written in Node.js, Typescript and Express, you can learn more about backend here:*

 https://github.com/krzychna33/whenyoucan-backend